What Are Wolf Teeth?

 In riding or driving horses wolf teeth can be a serious nuisance as they often come into contact with the bit, causing the horse discomfort or pain.
 For this reason, most horsemen have them removed.
-Since wolf teeth are typically small with poorly developed roots, they are usually quickly and easily extracted.
+Since they are typically small with poorly developed roots they are usually quickly and easily extracted.

 Below: Two sets of wolf teeth extracted from different horses.
 A quarter appears in the top of the photo for size reference.
 Underneath the quarter, on the left, are a pair of wolf teeth extracted from a yearling.
 On the right are a pair of wolf teeth extracted from a two-year old.

 Wolf teeth cannot always be seen.
 They can remain below the surface of the gum where they are called "unerupted" or "blind" wolf teeth.
 While the unerupted teeth themselves cannot be seen there are often little bumps visible on the gum where they they lie beneath the surface.
 Unerupted wolf teeth often cause a horse a great deal of soreness in the mouth so they should be removed the same as wolf teeth that are visible.

 Since the bumps in the gum are small and can be difficult to see, some people like to run their fingers across the gums and feel for them.
 However, this can be dangerous.
 The bumps are often painful and a horse may react suddenly and violently if they are touched.

 Unlike the rest of a horse's teeth, wolf teeth do not continue to grow and/or erupt through the gum throughout the life of the horse.
 Wolf teeth are small, and while they will grow in size somewhat during a horse's early years, they will remain undersized compared to the other teeth.

 - Bridle A Horse